AESTHETICDIGITAL WELLNESS

 #E6E6FA

 Use when you want a cooler, more spacious feel.
-It provides a perfect contrast with dark charcoal for a "Neo-Skeuomorphic" look.
-The blue undertones create an ethereal, tech-forward appearance.
+It provides strong contrast with dark charcoal for a "Neo-Skeuomorphic" look.
+The blue undertones create an airy, tech-forward appearance.

 CoolerSpaciousTech-forward